Women in punk rock: 2000s

+The first Ladyfest was held in August 2000, a DIY collectively organised festival of women in grassroots, punk and DIY music.
+Ladyfest was at its height in this era with few being held in the present day.

 Carrie Brownstein

 Carrie Brownstein (born 1974) rose to prominence by establishing the riot grrrl all-women punk band Sleater-Kinney with Corin Tucker and Janet Weiss.
 During the early 2010s, Brownstein and Weiss were members of the band Wild Flag.

 Laura Jane Grace

-Laura Jane Grace (born 1980) is an American transgender musician who is the founder, guitarist and lead singer, songwriter and of the punk band Against Me!
+Laura Jane Grace (born 1980) is an American transgender musician who is the founder, guitarist, lead singer, and songwriter of the punk band Against Me!